ringecosystem/collaboration/grant/wp_smart_contracts.md

 * Exclusive Launchers for Your Network: The Launcher can be set to work exclusively with chosen networks, allowing site owners to create an exclusive launcher for their preferred network.

-* Open Smart Contracts Launcher: The public launcher will operate similarly to the current launcher, but it will be free to use for Zilhive users, with users only required to cover gas fees.
+* Open Smart Contracts Launcher: The public launcher will operate similarly to the current launcher, but it will be free to use for Darwinia users, with users only required to cover gas fees.
 Additionally, the networks integrated into the plugin will be openly accessible for deployment.

 * Multiple Language Support: All new features will be available in 10 languages: Arabic, English, French, German, Italian, Japanese, Portuguese, Russian, Simplified Chinese, and Spanish.